-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X D4 If yes, what is the minimum number of credits and the unit of measure?
-12 of transfer applicants, specify (on a 4.0 scale): 3.0 -- --
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?

-5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

-maioato an itomo roquirou c tianoror otaaor indicate all items required or transfer stadents to apply for admission.
+maioate an terme regained or transfer etadente to apply for administration

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

 D5 College transcript(s) X

-D5 Essay or personal statement Х
+D5 Essay or personal statement X

 D5 Interview X

-D5 Standardized test scores Χ
+D5 Standardized test scores X

-Statement of good standing from prior institution(s) х
+D5 Statement of good standing from prior institution(s) X